metaCluster/helm/charts/istio-operator/README.md

 ## Installing the Chart

-Before you can install the chart you will need to add the `stevehipwell` repo to [Helm](https://helm.sh/).
+Before you can install the chart you will need to add the `metakube` repo to [Helm](https://helm.sh/).

 ```shell
 helm repo add metakube https://metacluster.github.io/helm